fsstudio-team/ZeroSimROSUnity/README.md

 * **COMING SOON:**
   * More complete documentation.
+  * URDF import & export.
+  * Finish Docker integration with Unity.
+(Currently incomplete)
   * Secure communications via WebSockets.
-  * URDF import & export.
   * Support for other Physics engines such as Bullet or Havok.

 ## Getting Started